YMMV: Death Race

 - And there's that one guard that seems to love watching Jensen do just about anything...

-- They Wasted a Perfectly Good Plot: This would've made an excellent version of Twisted Metal!
+- Spiritual Licensee: This would've made an excellent version of Twisted Metal!
 It was absolutely brilliant how they devised away to adapt the weapons pick-ups often found in video games of the Wacky Racing genre — electric sensors in the ground that when turned on and driven over, deactivate the kill switch, thus allowing them to be used.
 A great way to fake the "transfer" of weapons from one car to another.